 Tell your doctor right away if you or your child start having numbness, tingling, or burning pain in the hands, arms, legs, or feet.
 These may be symptoms of a condition called peripheral neuropathy.

 If you have low blood potassium or an abnormally slow heartbeat, levofloxacin may increase your risk of having a fast, slow, or irregular heartbeat, loss of consciousness, or fainting spells.
 If these symptoms occur, tell your doctor right away.

-If you are a diabetic patient taking insulin or diabetes medicine by mouth: Levofloxacin may cause hypoglycemia (low blood sugar) in some patients.
+If you are a diabetic patient using insulin or diabetes medicine by mouth: Levofloxacin may cause hypoglycemia (low blood sugar) in some patients.
 Symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
 Different people may feel different symptoms of low blood sugar.
 If you experience symptoms of low blood sugar, check with your doctor right away.

 Symptoms of low blood sugar can include: anxiety, behavior change similar to being drunk, blurred vision, cold sweats, confusion, cool pale skin, difficulty with concentrating, drowsiness, excessive hunger, headache, nausea, nervousness, rapid heartbeat, shakiness, or unusual tiredness or weakness.

 Some people who take levofloxacin may become more sensitive to sunlight than they are normally.
 Exposure to sunlight, even for brief periods of time, may cause severe sunburn or skin rash, redness, itching, or discoloration.
 When you begin using this medicine:

 Stay out of direct sunlight, especially between the hours of 10 AM and 3 PM, if possible.